 - Vintage Gym

 - Dining Hall

 - Gator Mall

-- G/H Intersection

 - Students will be allowed in other parts of the building provided they have the appropriate identification.

-- Unless the teacher or sponsor overseeing an activity gives permission, a student will not be permitted to go to another area of the building or campus.
+- Unless the teacher or sponsor overseeing an activity gives permission, a student will not be permitted to go to another area of the building or campus (including locker rooms and band hall).

 Students must leave campus immediately after dismissal of school in the afternoon, unless the student is involved in an activity under the supervision of a teacher or other authorized employee or adult.
+Seniors with 6th and/or 7th period "filler" classes should immediately leave campus at the conclusion of their school day.